-This week we will be exploring some of our smartest Bits: the logic Bits.
-The double AND and double OR Bits require two inputs to be in a certain state before the output can be activated.
-Building circuits with logic Bits is practically the equivalent of physical programming, at a littleBit level.
+Let’s explore some of our smartest modules: the logic modules!
+The double AND, double OR, NAND, NOR, and XOR all have specific characteristics that require two inputs to be in a certain state (ON/OFF) before the output can be activated.
+Building circuits with logic modules is practically the equivalent of physical programming, at a littleBits level.
 Let’s break it down.

-double AND Bit
+double AND Module

-double OR Bit
+double OR Module

 This alarm clock utilizes the double AND Bit and allows you to create an alarm that goes off with the sun, but only works when you are around.